Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 🇨🇭ProtonMail🇩🇪Tuta

-Encryption protocolOpenPGPTutaCrypt (proprietary, open source)
+Encryption protocolOpenPGPTutaCrypt (open source)

 Post-quantumAnnounced✅ Live (ML-KEM + ML-DSA)